 - If the site is configured to use ScreenSteps username/password for login then the user will be taken to the ScreenSteps login page.

 - If the site is configured to login through the Account Domain then ScreenSteps will check to see if the user is already logged into the your ScreenSteps account domain.
 If the user is logged in then they will be given access to the site they are trying to access.
 If they are not then the user will be sent to the login screen that is configured for the account.

 Step 3: Understand what happens when a user logs in via an SSO endpoint

 When a user logs in via an SSO endpoint two things will happen:

 - An existing user in your ScreenSteps account will be found or provisioned.

-- The user will be added to the SSO user group unless they are already a member of that group.
+- The user will be added to the SSO user group associated with the SSO configuration for the site unless they are already a member of that group.

 Finding or provisioning the user

 When a user logs in via an SSO endpoint ScreenSteps will look for an existing user with the same email address as the one provided by the SSO service.
 If that user exists then they will be logged in.

 If a user with that email address does not exist then ScreenSteps will create a new user record in ScreenSteps.